SoftwareSeniPT/spotzer-codex/markdowns/daily-report.md

 [Spotzer AU / EU] Daily Report - Feb 3, 2016

 ## The content
-the report consist of 2 parts.
+The report consist of 2 parts.
 * The quick read, for a quick status of each projects on the go, or in hand by SoftwareSeni.
 See sample below.

 **NOTE :** N / A